 For music wonks who can’t get enough, every ticket comes with the opportunity to attend Musically Speaking – an intimate 30-minute conservation with conductor, guest artist(s) and orchestra musicians about the evening’s program.

 If that’s not your thing, I still recommend arriving early to hear the warm hum of orchestra tune-ups – a sound etched in the classical soundtrack of our minds that will get you tuned in (pun intended).
 When the lights dim, attention to detail shifts to the performance.
 Every section – woodwinds, strings, percussion, and more – is superbly audible from the front row to the back balcony.
-On this night, the BPO was conducted by Music Director JoAnn Falletta who has led the orchestra to Grammy award-winning, international recognition for 20 years.
+On this night, the BPO was conducted by Music Director JoAnn Falletta who has led the orchestra to Grammy award-winning, international recognition for more than 20 years.
 The night reflected on the BPO’s versatility and polish.
-Combine this with incredibly reasonable cost of admission (ticket prices start at $30, with student rates at $11), and it’s an easy decision.
+Combine this with incredibly reasonable cost of admission (ticket prices start at $39), and it’s an easy decision.

 The Full Experience

 A night at Kleinhans doesn’t have to start or end with the performance.
 After the final curtain call, there are a few options within a short drive – or a slightly longer walk.
-For a more highbrow excuse to socialize, Left Bank, Remedy House or Providence Social can provide a great nightcap.
+For a more highbrow excuse to socialize, Left Bank, The Place or Las Puertas can provide a great nightcap.
 More ambitious social seekers can also head out to one of many nightspots along the Allentown Amble.

 But whatever your preference, a night at Kleinhans is about taking part in one of Buffalo’s treasured cultural traditions.
 Descriptions and recommendations serve their purpose.
 But in the end, you just need to go and listen for yourself.